SrinathRavi13/ExpenseTrackerProject/README.md

 - edit
 - delete

-The application is built using React.js, Redux, Node.js, Express and MongoDB
+The application is built using React.js, Redux,Redux Thunk, Node.js, Express and MongoDB

 ## Common setup